PsvTrack/TiTFM/README.md

-# TiT FM - use Raspberry Pi as FM transmitter
+# TiT FM - Raspberry Pi as FM transmitter
 Copyright (c) 2020, Amos Ndeto
 All rights reserved.
 Just get an FM receiver, connect 20 - 40 cm plain wire to Raspberry Pi's GPIO4 (PIN 7 on GPIO header) to act as an antena, and You are ready for broadcasting.
 This project uses the general clock output to produce frequency modulated radio communication.
 It is based on idea originally presented by [Oliver Mattos and Oskar Weigl](http://icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter) at [PiFM project](http://icrobotics.co.uk/wiki/index.php/Turning_the_Raspberry_Pi_Into_an_FM_Transmitter).
+References have also been made from the original project by [Marcin Kondej](https://github.com/markondej/fm_transmitter).
 ## How to use it
 To use this project You will have to build executable.
 First, clone this repository, then use "make" command as shown below:
 ```